Family Medical Center — Helena

 For your first appointment, please check in 15 minutes before your appointment time.
 We will need to make sure we have your correct contact information, date of birth, address, a working phone number, and email, if you have one.
 We will need to verify your insurance.
 All co-payments and deductibles are due when you check in for your appointment.

 Your first visit will be your longest visit, as we will need to enter your information into our Electronic Medical Record.
 This visit will include a physical exam and we will go over your medical history.
 Please bring with you all medicines that you take (in their original bottles), including prescriptions, over the counter, vitamins, and herbal supplements.

-UAMS MyChart is a patient portal that gives you free, secure 24-hour online access to your health information.
-You can see your lab and test results, send messages to your doctor, make appointments, refill prescriptions and pay your bills.
-Ask your clinic staff or hospital nurse how to sign up for UAMS MyChart.
+UAMS MyPortal is a patient portal that gives you free, secure 24-hour online access to your health information.
+You can see your lab/test results, request appointments and send messages to your doctor.
+Ask your clinic staff or nurse how to sign up for UAMS MyPortal.